 Since that time, there are increasing reports of runaway acceleration Toyota and Lexus vehicles not on the recall list.
 In October, Toyota recalled more than 4 million vehicles and the recall has since grown to more than 5 million vehicles.
 Congress has now launched an investigation into the risk to the public and federal safety officials are widening their investigation of Toyota’s sticky gas pedals.

 In Georgia, Toyota manufacturers would be held strictly liable for claims in these defective product actions.
 The law in Georgia seeks to protect the consumer by shifting the burden of the loss to the wrongdoer, i.e. the manufacturer of the defective product that caused the injuries.
 The essential elements of this legal claim are: first, the manufacture of the product (Toyota manufactured the cars); second, a defective product (the vehicles are in fact defective hence the recalls); third, an injury to a natural person proximately caused by the defect (multiple Toyota owners suffered injuries due to this defect); fourth, a sale of the product as a new product (Toyota dealers sold these new vehicles off their dealership lots); and fifth, the existence of the defect at the time the product left the manufacturer’s control (the defect was present when Toyota sold the car to consumers.)

 Additionally in Georgia, a products liability action against a manufacturer is an action in tort.
 Privity of contract, therefore, is not necessary.
 This means that under Georgia law, you can sue Toyota for injuries you received due to a defective vehicle even though you didn’t personally own the vehicle.

-The Oinonen Law Group understands the law relating to defective products and can help you recover for a wrongful death or serious injuries you’ve received because of someone else’s negligence.
+Williams Oinonen LLC understands the law relating to defective products and can help you recover for a wrongful death or serious injuries you’ve received because of someone else’s negligence.
 Contact us at 404-654-0288 for more information.